xavibenjamin/theboldreport.net/_posts/2016-05-16-our-one-year-anniversary.md

 categories: articles
 custom_type: post
 tags:
-  - Personal
+  - personal
-  - Tim and Kelbel
+  - tim and kelbel
 date: 2016-05-16 11:21
 subtitle: We've been married for a year now.
 It's flown by.
 ---